Initial setup

 help("getwd")

-R is first and foremost an environment for developed for statistical computing.
+R is first and foremost an environment developed for statistical computing.
 If you need more information about using statistics in R, the following are recommended:

 • Winter (2019) is a recent book with excellent explanations to all major themes in inferential statistics.